 But all is not lost.
-What is probably the oldest surviving socialist club COLNE VALLEY in Britain, at Milnsbridge in the Colne Valley near Huddersfield, is at the heart of a revival of radical politics in an area where socialist politics struck deep roots, leading to the election of socialist firebrand Victor Gravson in 1907.
+What is probably the oldest surviving socialist club in Britain, at Milnsbridge in the Colne Valley near Huddersfield, is at the heart of a revival of radical politics in an area where socialist politics struck deep roots, leading to the election of socialist firebrand Victor Gravson in 1907.
 Milnsbridge Socialist Club was once surrounded by a thriving textile industry; the town had dozens of mills employing thousands of workers, many of whom flocked to the new socialist organisations that sprang up around here in the 1890s.
 The club opened in 1892 and hosted speakers including Christabel Pankhurst, Kathryn West Yorkshire has a rich Bruce Glasier, Victor Grayson and socialist traditions that are still Philip Snowden.
-It even had its own celebrated today socialist brass band which used to perform at trade union and socialist demonstrations opens every Sunday and is a haven for cyclists and and on the annual May Day procession.
+It even had its own celebrated today socialist brass band which used to and on the annual May Day procession.
 A photograph of the band still adorns the club's concert room.
 Milnsbridge was one of many socialist clubs in the Colne Valley.